To make sure you have a successful year…

 Strings

 Our string sections are staffed on the principal of unranked seating, giving each section player the opportunity to experience playing in various positions.
-Seating is not random, but does change at the beginning of each semester.
+Seating is not random, but places members where directors feel they will grow the most.
+Section seating does change at the beginning of each semester.

 Principal positions (Preparatory and Symphony Orchestra) are permanent and rotate inside/outside within each concert program.